f957-cua/project_group_4/README.md

 :orange_circle: Convenient page turning with events using pagination.

-:green_circle: User authorization using Gmail, Facebook, GitHub or anonymous account.

-:star: Adding event in Favorites and saving favorites event cards in user account.

-:world_map: Building a route from the current location to the venue using Google Maps on modal window.

 :black_circle: Responsive design for use on phone :iphone:, tablet and desktop :desktop_computer:.